 In simple terms, shares represent your ownership stake in the company.

 Because you own all the shares in the company, you have 100% of the voting rights.
-In other words, you and you alone get to make important decisions on behalf of the company.
+In other words, you alone get to make important decisions on behalf of the company.

-However, if the company goes bankrupt, you’ll lose the £100 you paid for your shares.
+However, if the company goes bankrupt, you will lose the £100 you paid for your shares.

-This is why companies are said to have ‘limited liability’.
-If the worst happens and your company ends up owing thousands of pounds to suppliers, only the amount you’ve paid for your shares — in this case £100 — comes out of your own pocket (unless you’ve broken the law).
+This is why companies are said to have limited liability.
+If the worst happens and your company owes thousands of pounds to suppliers, only the amount you have paid for your shares — in this case £100 — comes out of your own pocket (unless you have broken the law).

-Needless to say, if there’s more than one shareholder, your rights and responsibilities would reduce accordingly.
+Needless to say, if there is more than one shareholder, your rights and responsibilities will be reduced accordingly.

 Who can be a shareholder in a limited company?

-Anyone can be a shareholder in a limited company, regardless of age or whether they’re an individual, a partnership, or another limited company.
+Anyone can be a shareholder in a limited company, regardless of age or whether they are an individual, a partnership, or another limited company.

-That said, you should think carefully about giving someone shares in your company if they’re under 18 or not resident in the UK.
+That said, think carefully about giving someone shares if they are under 18 or not resident in the UK.

-People under 18 can’t legally enter into contracts.
-Which means you could run into issues when trying to open a business bank account or signing deals with clients.
+People under 18 cannot legally enter into contracts.
+This means you could run into issues when opening a business bank account or signing deals with clients.

-You could also run into these issues if one of your shareholders isn’t a UK resident, because immigration rules may prohibit them from doing business in the UK.
+You could also encounter issues if a shareholder is not a UK resident, as immigration rules may prohibit them from conducting business in the UK.

 You must register the name and address of every shareholder with Companies House.
-This is because limited liability comes with a trade-off — the people you do business with have a right to know who’s behind your company.
+This is because limited liability comes with a trade off — the people you do business with have a right to know who is behind your company.

 - What share of dividends they get